MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-discovering-xbox-tournaments.md

 > [!NOTE]
 > Adding custom filters, outside of what the API supports is possible, *but not recommended*.

-Your title can filter by other properties after it makes the request, but it can’t specify them on the query parameter.
+Your title can filter by other properties after it makes the request, but it can't specify them on the query parameter.
 This makes filtering by other properties unreliable for this type of UI.

 The Arena APIs retrieve a title-specified number of results at a time—for example, the title may specify a **maxItems** value of 10 tournaments.